Azure/azure-openapi-validator/docs/lro-put-provisioning-state-specified.md

 ## Output Message

 {code} response schema in long running PUT operation is missing ProvisioningState property.
-A LRO PUT operations response schema must have ProvisioningState specified.
+A LRO PUT operations response schema must have ProvisioningState specified for the 200 and 201 status codes.

 ## Description